 While it is important to examine the four capacities above individually, global competence is best seen as an integrated outlook on the world—not a collection of independent skills.

-These skills are required and highly desirable when considering the Manufacturing pathway and there are a wide range of applications within it.
-We are reminded that the production of goods is a global process.
+These skills are required and highly desirable when considering the Information Technology pathway and there are a wide range of applications within it.
+We are reminded that technology makes global connections and the contemporary speed of information possible.
 This reality requires a deep understanding of the global nature of this field for those who choose specialize in it.